StephanEwen/restate-lib/virtual-object-decorators/README.md

 else instead (like in an object store or a database), the [archiver](./src/archiver/) will write out VO state after it has not been modified for a specified duration.

 The [app.ts](./src/archiver/app.ts) file shows an example of how to use this.
+Run `npm run archiver` to start this demo service.

 Below is a minimal pattern:
 ```TypeScript
 const myVO = restate.object({ ... });